Vathikuchi

 Vathikuchi is a 2013 Indian Tamil-language crime thriller film written and directed by newcomer P. Kinslin and produced by AR Murugadoss in association with Fox Star Studios.
 The film stars Dileepan, the younger brother of Murugadoss, in his acting debut and Anjali, while Jayaprakash, Sampath Raj and Jagan appear in supporting roles.
-The film, which has music composed by Ghibran, released on 15 March 2013 to a positive response from critics and performed well at the box office.
+The film, which has music composed by Ghibran, released on 15 March 2013.

 Plot

 Sakthi is an auto rickshaw driver, who is in love with his neighbour, Leena.
 His life changes when he runs into three dangerous criminals who want him dead.

 Production

 The film was first announced in January when it was revealed that Murugadoss's brother Dileepan would make his debut as an actor in a venture to be co-produced by Fox Star Studios.
 The title Vathikuchi was derived from the song "Vathikuchi Pathikadhuda" from Murugadoss's directorial debut Dheena (2001).
 After winning accolades for her performance in Engaeyum Eppothum, Anjali was signed up by Murugadoss as the lead actress.